 A QR code on the box is a tiny change in packaging that delivers a dramatically better customer experience.
 It removes the frustration of a lost or misread manual, replaces static diagrams with living content, and gives brands a live connection to customers at the exact moment they need help — the assembly moment.

 Ready to go paperless?
-Talk to us about setting up QR-linked digital instructions for your product line.
+Book a Demo with DigiProd Pass to set up compliance-ready, QR-linked digital instructions for your product lines!

 Do I need to download a specific app to view the instructions?